rodnavarro/door-service/README.md

 ## Getting Started

+See the [design api pdf](door-api-design.pdf) in this repo to gain an understanding on the API, high level

-Start the app with the following command
+App can be started with the following command:

 ```
 ./mvnw spring-boot:run -e